 This page provides information on operational changes at the Landlord and Tenant Board (LTB).
-For answers to the questions we get asked most, visit our FAQs.
-The Landlord and Tenant Board continues to hold hearings for all types of applications and issue order, including orders for evictions.
+For more information, visit our Renting in Ontario webpage.
+The LTB continues to hold hearings for all types of applications and issue order, including orders for evictions.
 All in-person service counters are closed.

 On this Page

 - New LTB Technical Support Line for Zoom Hearings

 - Tribunals Ontario making it easier and more seamless to submit LTB applications

 - Tribunals Ontario Portal Updated with More LTB Forms

 - October Update

 - Free Phone Program